 humanitarian law, which consist in unjustified delays in the repatriation

-of children and obstacles in the reunification of families separated
+of children and obstacles to the reunification of families separated

 as a result of this armed conflict.
 It also condemns the violation